 A spiritual assessment is often the first step for a chaplain faced with helping service members showing signs of PTSD.
 An assessment helps identify spiritual needs important to their psychological health care, said Houk.
 “It may include faith practices or beliefs that give their life purpose, meaning, depth and value — beliefs that can impact their behavioral health,” said Houk.

 At military treatment facilities chaplains can read, make notes to and include the spiritual assessment in electronic records.
 “Knowing that a spiritual assessment is not separate from treatment but an integral part of the healing plan encourages the patient to be more forthcoming about their spiritual beliefs, and raises their awareness that their beliefs can be a source of strength and healing during the recovery process,” said Houk.

 Houk pointed out that it’s critical for the patient to understand that the chaplain is part of the medical team.
 Historically, chaplains have had close relationships with medical personnel.
 “From my perspective, the process of moving service members from spiritual counseling to provider care is handled well, but chaplains still need to be intentional about keeping proactive relationships with health care providers,” said Houk.
 “Providers need to be aware of chaplains’ capabilities and trust them to make solid referrals.”

-Chaplains can find support and resources in this fact sheet and through the Chaplain Working Group hosted by Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury.
+Chaplains can find support and resources in this PDF: fact sheet and through the Chaplain Working Group hosted by Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury.
 Contact the group for details.